Colorectal cancer blood-based biomarker screening tests

 Things to know

-Medicare covers a blood-based biomarker test (if available) once every 3 years.
+Medicare covers a blood-based biomarker screening test for colorectal cancer (if available) once every 3 years.

 Is my test, item, or service covered?